The Hits (radio station): Early years

 The Hits was originally known as Classic Hits up until April 2014.
 Classic Hits unofficially began in Auckland in 1987 when 1ZM (also known as 1251ZM at the time) changed music format to play "classic hits" music and branding was changed to Classic Hits Twelve Fifty One.
 In 1989 Auckland's Classic Hits moved to FM, becoming Classic Hits 97FM.
 The ZM station that exists in Auckland today is a new station created in 1997 to replace Magic 91FM.

 The local version of the green diamond Classic Hits logo used by Classic Hits 97FM Auckland in the 1990s.

 Other stations in the Classic Hits group began as local commercial stations owned by the Government-owned Radio New Zealand, at a time when the New Zealand Government had a monopoly on the New Zealand radio market.
 In some regions, the station that would eventually become The Hits, was the only available radio station in that region.
 By the early 1990s, Radio New Zealand had switched most of their stations to FM but retained the stations original AM frequency for coverage in areas where the FM frequency could not be reached or for listeners with an AM only radio.
-The AM frequency was utilised for talkback and specialist shows in addition to the regular programming on the FM frequency.
+The AM frequency was used for talkback and specialist shows in addition to the regular programming on the FM frequency.
 To cut costs and prepare the stations for commercial sale, Radio New Zealand began rebranding AM stations to Newstalk ZB and rebranding the FM stations as Classic Hits.
 The Classic Hits stations originally retained their heritage identity until 2009, and used a uniform green diamond logo until June 2011.

 The first group of the stations adopted the brand in late 1993 or early 1994.
 Waikato's 1ZH became Classic Hits ZHFM, Bay of Plenty's 1ZD Radio BOP became Classic Hits BOP FM, Rotorua's Geyserland FM became Classic Hits Geyserland FM, Radio Taranaki became Classic Hits Taranaki FM, and Hawke's Bay's Bay City Radio became Classic Hits Bay City Radio.
 Similar names were adopted by Radio Northland, Radio Nelson, South Canterbury's Radio Caroline, Dunedin's 4ZB and Southland's 4ZA..
 Wellington Goldtime Oldies B90FM and Christchurch's Goldtime Oldies B98FM also rebranded as Classic Hits but retained the stations oldies format playing music from the 1960s and 1970s, all other Classic Hits stations at the time were playing music from the 1960s to current 1990s hits.
 Programming remained local on all stations between 6 am and 7 pm with a networked night show originally based in Hamilton and with Hamilton advertising, at this stage Auckland, Wellington and Christchurch were still local 24 hours a day.
 In 1995 the night show was moved to Auckland.